-Inductively Coupled Plasma (ICP) based analytical techniques can provide quantitative bulk elemental composition of a wide variety of sample types, including powders, solids, liquids, and suspensions.
+Inductively Coupled Plasma Optical Emission Spectroscopy (ICP-OES) can provide quantitative bulk elemental composition of a wide variety of sample types, including powders, solids, liquids and suspensions.
 Solid samples are generally dissolved or digested using a combination of acids in a closed microwave system, thus retaining potentially volatile analyte species.
 The resulting sample solution is then nebulized into the core of an inductively coupled argon plasma, where temperatures of approximately 9000 K are attained.
 At such high temperatures, the nebulized solution is vaporized, and the analyte species are atomized, ionized and thermally excited.
 The analyte species can then be detected and quantitated with an optical emission spectrometer (OES), which measures the intensity of radiation emitted at the element-specific, characteristic wavelength from thermally excited analyte atoms or ions.
 Intensity measurements are converted to elemental concentration by comparison with calibration standards.
 This technique is especially powerful for quantitative chemical analysis when standards are not available.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.